niplav/site/life_advice.md

 			a day probably has zero net marginal life expectancy (taking a baseline of jogging,
 			high-intensity interval training probably needs
 			less).
-If you are at hat point, you're probably in the 90th percentile of people doing exercise anyway.
+If you are at that point, you're probably in the 90th percentile of people doing exercise anyway.
 More probably isn't really needed,
 			even for becoming better looking.